European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 <br>
 <div class="alert alert-block alert-info"> <b>NOTE</b>
-Interested in the spatial data to explore results?.
-The local road networks can be sent upon request to the authors .
+Interested in the spatial data to explore the results?.
+The local road networks can be sent upon request to the authors.
 </div>

 # Metadata

-Please click in the following link to be redirected to the [Metadata page](https://european-cyclists-federation.github.io/another-page.html).
+Please click the following link to be redirected to the [Metadata page](https://european-cyclists-federation.github.io/another-page.html).
 The page contains files for further analysis.

 # The Methodology

-The methodology can be accesed through this [link](Documents/QECIO 2 methodology.pdf)
+The methodology can be accessed through this [link](Documents/QECIO 2 methodology.pdf)

 # Built With